-Scrutiny and perception gaps regarding ESG
+Scrutiny and Perception Gaps Regarding ESG

-Evolving unitholders expectations with respect to ESG matters may pose risks to the REIT's brand and reputation, ability to attract and retain talent, financial outlook, cost of capital and global supply chain and business continuity, which may impact our ability to achieve long-term business objectives.
+Evolving Unitholders expectations with respect to ESG matters may pose risks to the REIT's brand and reputation, ability to attract and retain talent, financial outlook, cost of capital and global supply chain and business continuity, which may impact the REIT's ability to achieve long-term business objectives.
 Increased public awareness and growing concerns about climate change and the global transition to a low carbon economy could result in a broad range of impacts.
-Significant capital is required to monitor emerging risks in a rapidly changing ecosystem and to sufficiently address evolving expectations related to corporate culture, business conduct and ethics, responsible management of our supply chain, transparency, respect for human rights, working and safety conditions, as well as diversity and inclusion, among other factors, which could affect profitability and reputation.
-Additional ESGrelated regulations, changes in reporting frameworks and guidance, emergence of "greenwashing" legal actions by activist groups, and increasing regulatory expectations, as well as continuing reforms pertaining to mandatory disclosure create new and evolving compliance risks.
+Significant capital is required to monitor emerging risks in a rapidly changing ecosystem and to sufficiently address evolving expectations related to corporate culture, business conduct and ethics, responsible management of the REIT's supply chain, transparency, respect for human rights, working and safety conditions, as well as diversity and inclusion, among other factors, which could affect profitability and reputation.
+Additional ESG-related regulations, changes in reporting frameworks and guidance, emergence of "greenwashing" legal actions by activist groups, and increasing regulatory expectations, as well as continuing reforms pertaining to mandatory disclosure create new and evolving compliance risks.
 Gaps in perception and acceptability of how ESG factors into Unitholder value also require increased vigilance surrounding ESG reporting and communication.
 As ESG performance is assessed by proxy advisory agencies, we could also face governance issues if we do not meet their expectations.